kuroiLabs/io/README.md

   // the supplied express instance public start(): void {
     this.httpServer = http.createServer(this.api).listen(this.port, () => {
-      // if your application uses WebSockets
+      // if your application uses WebSockets, call this method after startup this.enableWebSockets()
-      this.enableWebSockets()
     })
   }